Brian O'Driscoll: Early life

-O'Driscoll was born and bred in Clontarf in the northside of Dublin to Frank and Geraldine O'Driscoll, both physicians, and barely played the oval ball game until he went to the celebrated rugby nursery, Blackrock College, from the age of 12.
+O'Driscoll was born and bred in Clontarf in the northside of Dublin to Frank and Geraldine O'Driscoll, both physicians.
+He had barely played rugby until he went to the rugby nursery Blackrock College, from the age of 12.
 O'Driscoll's family was steeped in rugby.
 His father, Frank, played two games for Ireland and a cousin of his father, Barry, won four caps.
 Another cousin of Frank's, Barry's brother John, represented Ireland 26 times and was a member of the Lions teams that toured South Africa in 1980 and New Zealand in 1983.

 As a child, O'Driscoll played Gaelic football before switching to rugby.
 For his secondary education, he attended Blackrock College, where he played in the Leinster Senior Cup team in 1996 and 1997.

 Although O'Driscoll started the first two rounds of the competition in 1996, he was subsequently dropped to the bench for the remainder of the competition, and was an unused replacement in the team's victorious final appearance.
 In 1997 they were beaten in the quarter-final by Clongowes.
 He was capped three times for Ireland Schools in 1996.

 In 1998, O'Driscoll played for the Ireland U-19 side, which won the Under 19 Rugby World Championship.

 After leaving school, he attended University College Dublin (UCD) on a scholarship and graduated with a Diploma in Sports Management in 1998.

 While at UCD, he first made the under-20 side, before being promoted to the top team near the end of his first year.
 O'Driscoll made his Ireland under-21 debut in February 1999, and eventually gained four caps.

 In 2009, he received the UCD Foundation Day Medal for his sporting achievements.